SU-SWS/decanter-web/content/_pages/brand-design-elements-color.md

 ---
 https://github.com/SU-SWS/decanter/issues/575

-Note: A refreshed Stanford color palette is currently
+<p class="su-alert"><strong>Note:</strong> A refreshed Stanford color palette is currently</p>

-Below are the colors that are approved by Stanford University branding guidelines.
+<p class="su-intro-text">Below are the colors that are approved by Stanford University branding guidelines.
 All colors are available as variables in Decanter prefixed by <code>su-</code>.
-Some colors come with tints and shades to achieve functional contrast.
+Some colors come with tints and shades to achieve functional contrast.</p>

 ## Primary Colors
 Our primary palette consists of Cardinal Red, White, Black and Cool Grey.
 Our designs lean heavily on these colors, mixing in the secondary and accent palettes to build color schemes that are complementary and balanced.